Memory¶

 daily | Session context — ephemeral notes for the current work |

-You don't need to manage categories yourself — the agent picks the right one based on context. core is the default for most things you ask it to remember.
+You don't manage categories yourself — the agent picks the right one based on context. core is the default for most things you ask it to remember.

 File-Based Memory¶

-In addition to the structured memory tools above, agents have file-based storage:
+On top of the structured tools above, agents have file-based storage:

 - Per-group memory — Each group has a folder under

 groups/{name}/.
-The agent reads files here on every run. - Files — Groups can create and read files in their folder and reference them in conversations.
+The agent reads files there on every run. - Files — Groups can create and read files in their folder and reference them in conversations.

 Conversation Archives¶

-When a session compacts (context gets too long), the agent automatically archives the conversation to both:
+When a session compacts (context gets too long), the agent archives the conversation to both:

 - A markdown file in the group's